 Column and Excel spreadsheets

 Falcon searches import files dynamically.
 You can therefore create multiple Excel spreadsheets with multiple measures.
 The columns can also be stored in any order.
 You can even list additional columns in the import file.
 Falcon skips everything that does not belong to the import.

 Impact of permissions

 The permission determines if Plan and or Actual values can be imported.
 So, for example, a user who only has write permissions can perform an import, but in this case only ACTUAL values and no PLAN values are transferred.

 Errors & Limits

-Falcon allows you to import any number of effects in one go.
+Falcon allows you to import effects with file sizes of up to 10 MB in one go.
 If errors are detected during the import - e.g. in the file structure - no data is imported.
 Falcon automatically sends an error report via mail showing you why the import could not be performed.

 References to other files and sheets: although the import allows Excel calculations (such as B1=A1+A2), Falcon excludes references to other files for security reasons.
 In addition, references to other sheets within the same file (e.g. A1=Table1!A1) lead to a cancellation of the import.